15 Best Rainy Days Movies of All Time

 12. The Devil Wears Prada (2006)

 If the appetite is calling for pure entertainment in the form of gossip, colour, comedy and especially fashion, this is the right film for a fun and chilled moment, with lots of laughs on the way and if not that, at least smiles and satisfaction.
 It is completely involved in the setting of the fashion industry, one that is exciting, nerve-racking and full of eventful high-heeled adventures and misadventures.
 Anne Hathaway plays the role of sweet and innocent aspiring journalist who ends up with a job as Miranda Priestly’s personal assistant, the feared yet highly respected fashion magazine editor-in-chief.
 This one is played by Meryl Streep and just watching her become Miranda is already a good reason to press play.
-The relationship between powerful boss and humiliated assistant is funny but also in some ways accurate to the real-life industry, which is an interesting aspect to take into account.
-A light-hearted and comedic perspective on the fashion industry and a bouquet of great actors makes this totally worth a shot.
+The relationship between a powerful boss and a humiliated assistant is funny but also, in some ways, accurate to the real-life industry, which is an interesting aspect to take into account.
+A light-hearted and comedic perspective on the fashion industry and a bouquet of great actors make this totally worth a shot.

 Read More: Best Basketball Movies of All Time